-Jim Sharpe is an Entrepreneur in Residence at the Arthur Rock Center in the Entrepreneurial Management Unit at the Harvard Business School.
-Jim has been with Harvard Business School for over 7 years as both a Senior Lecturer in the MBA and Executive Education programs and as an Entrepreneur in Residence.
+Jim Sharpe is a Visiting Executive at the Harvard Business School.
+Jim has been with Harvard Business School since 2009 as a Senior Lecturer in the MBA and Executive Education programs an Entrepreneur in Residence and now as a Visiting Executive.
 He has taught the first year course on entrepreneurship(TEM), a second year elective on turnarounds(EMTE) and launched an elective course on running small enterprises(RSME).

 His interests are in the areas of search acquisitions, manufacturing, operations, B2B niche marketing, pricing, leadership, family balance, dual-career couples, large/small company differences, ethics, exit strategies and employee empowerment.
-As an investor, he has ownership positions in more than two dozen entrepreneurial companies.
+As an investor, he has ownership positions in more than 50 entrepreneurial companies.

 Extrusion Technology, an aluminum extrusion fabricator owned by Jim, was sold to a private equity firm in December 2008.
 The company was purchased in 1987 after an 11 month self-funded search.
 Taking on substantial debt and securing 100% of the equity, Jim transformed the second generation, family owned business by growing it from $4MM to $32MM.
 He developed value added products in the Datacomm/Telecom electronics market and established a second factory in Xiamen, China.
 A focus on quality led to qualification for ISO-9000 in 1992 and emphasis on lead time reduction resulted in a Bronze Shingo award in 2008.